oddbird/oddleventy/content/blog/2021/containerqueries.md

 }
 ```

-At the second breakpoint, the text for the quote and the attribution gets bigger, the background changes color, and the overall shape of the `blockquote` changes by way of a `clip-path`.
+At the second breakpoint, the size of the text for the quote and the attribution grows, the background changes color, and the overall shape of the `blockquote` changes by way of a `clip-path`.

 {{ embed.figure(
   data=[{'img': 'blog/2021/break2.png',